GwenaelGabard/Guidelines/README.md

-# Guidelines for typesetting documents
+# Basic guidelines to write a scientific article

 ## Writing style